 Summer is the season when Spain comes alive.
 The sun is shining and the country conducts events for everyone.
 The beaches are ripe for swimming and sunbathing.
 Be it throwing ripe tomatoes at your friends or partying until the sun comes up, the summer in Spain is undoubtedly all about having fun.
-I recommend you to participate in traditional local festivals, discover the magic of the nation’s most beautiful cities and party on a beautiful island.
+I recommend you to participate in the traditional local festivals, discover the magic of the nation’s most beautiful cities and party on a beautiful island.
 Here’s an interesting list of exciting things to do in Spain this summer which include the aforementioned experiences.

 The end of August is a very special time in Spain because it marks the start of the unique Tomatina Festival.
 Held in the small Spanish town of Buñol, the Tomatina festival is a food fight beyond your wildest dreams with thousands of ripe tomatoes thrown and mashed across the town.
 The festival has become so popular, with over 40,000 visitors attending the festival every year, that it has been recognised as the world’s largest state-sanctioned food fight.
 Now that’s one experience you just cannot miss on your Spain vacation!

 It all starts with a greasy pole and a slice of ham.
 As soon as the ham has been dropped from the pole the whole square in this tiny town descends into chaos.
 Huge trucks carrying squishy ripe red tomatoes enter the square and the fight begins.
 There’s no way to avoid the throwing, and whatever happens you will be covered in tomato juice.
 So make the most of it and get throwing!